Multiple miking setups explore the possibilities of organ and rotating speaker

 Changing the environment

 When nothing else is working, you may also consider changing the acoustics around the Leslie.
 This can be done either by putting gobos around the cabinet (or something that works in the same manner as gobos) or by putting the Leslie in another location.
 Gobos, which are generally reflective on one side and absorptive on the other, can be used to dramatically change the sound of the Leslie in the room.

 You can also simply move the Leslie to another location in the room if you don’t like the sound where it is.
 (My Leslie sits on top of a furniture dolly to make moving it around easier.)
 Typically, Leslies are placed against a wall like the furniture that they are; moving into the middle of the room changes the sound quite a bit.
 Another option is to move the Leslie into a corner; if you’re really into experimentation, try putting the Leslie into the corner at an angle so that the back of the cabinet faces into a corner.
 Then place a single mic back there.

 If there is any rule for miking Leslie cabinets, that rule is to do whatever works.

-Dave Martin has all the space he needs to do miking experiments like these thanks to his studio, Java Jive, in Nashville.
-Dave would like to thank Tom “Murph” Wanca for playing the examples, Lynn Fuston for the loan of the Royer, and Carolyn Martin for the emergency trip to pick it up.
+Dave Martin would like to thank Tom “Murph” Wanca for playing the organ, Lynn Fuston for the loan of the Royer, and Carolyn Martin for the emergency trip to pick it up.